Are Bonded Hair Extensions Bad for Your Hair

 Conclusion

 If you’re considering getting bonded hair extensions, you may be wondering if they’re bad for your hair.
-The answer is: it depends.
+The answer is that it depends.
 Bonded hair extensions can cause damage to your natural hair if they’re not applied properly, but they can also be a great way to add length and volume without damaging your hair.

 When done correctly, bonded hair extensions should not cause any damage to your natural hair.
 However, if the bonds are applied too tightly or if the extensions are left in for too long, they can cause breakage and damage to your natural hair.
 If you’re considering getting bonded hair extensions, make sure to consult with a professional stylist who has experience applying them.